oss-aspen/8Knot/README.md

 8Knot doesn't handle user accounts or data collection requests on its own.
 To support these features, you'll need to add the following additional configuration to your `env.list` file.

+Setting the `DEBUG_8KNOT` environmental variable to True will enable hot reloading of the Dash application, after any change to a file inside the 8Knot/ directory.

 You'll need to register your 8Knot instance with an Augur front-end application to get an `AUGUR_APP_ID` and an `AUGUR_CLIENT_SECRET`.
 All parameters wrapped in `< >` will need to be replaced below. `<endpoint>` variables refer to the host of the Augur front-end that